nminhhung/Disaster-Response-Pipeline/README.md

           |-- README

 - App folder including the templates folder and "run.py" for the web application
-- Data folder containing "Disaster_Response.db", "categories.csv", "messages.csv", "process_data.py" and "ETL Pipeline Preparation.ipynb" for data cleaning and ETL.
+- Data folder containing "Disaster_Response.db", "disaster_categories.csv", "disaster_messages.csv", "process_data.py" and "ETL Pipeline Preparation.ipynb" for data cleaning and ETL.
 - Models folder including "classifier.pkl", "train_classifier.py" and "ML Pipeline Preparation.ipynb" for the Machine Learning model.
 - Images folder contain some images of the app and the running process.
 - README file